alex-h-stone/spring-boot-microservice-reference/README.md

 ---

 #### Integration tests

-See the package spring-boot-template-service\src\test\java\com\cgi\example\petstore\integration for examples of integration tests utilising WireMock and Embedded MongoDB.
+See the package src\test\java\com\cgi\example\petstore\integration for examples of integration tests utilising WireMock and Embedded MongoDB.

 ---